danohu/grepurl/README.txt

 # Approach

 - Decompose every url into trigrams (maybe 4-grams would be better???)
-- Limit to the first n results
+- Limit to the first n results for now

 # Limitations for simplicity